rosenfeld/vim-ruby-debugger/README.md

     cd ~/.vim
     git submodule add -b pathogen git://github.com/rosenfeld/vim-ruby-debugger.git bundle/ruby-debugger

+Additionally, this fork will change all key bindings to prefix them with a 'd' for avoiding collisions with other plugins like Command-T (Leader-t).
+For example, Leader-b will become Leader-db and Leader-t becomes Leader-dt.

 # Features #

 1. It can debug any Ruby application (Rails, by default), using **ruby-debug-ide** gem